 Where there is a female, there is usually…yep, a cub.
 She had one cub that we know of.
 Cubs stay with their mom until two years of age.
 This cub was a bit less shy than mom and posed for a bit.
 He even did a Lion King type pose on a rock.
 But, he only held that pose for a second and I couldn’t find him quick enough to get the shot.

 And just like that, our group became the “Puma Group” as we were the first of our guide’s group to see a puma in the wild in Patagonia.
 Unfortunately, it is a rare sighting.
-If you are in Torres del Paine where we saw these (or anywhere in remote Patagonia), please do be aware at all times of your surroundings, especially when hiking.
+If you are in Torres del Paine where we saw these (or anywhere remote), please do be aware at all times of your surroundings, especially when hiking or backpacking in Patagonia.
 Although rare, you never know when you might happen upon one of these beautiful cats.

 IMPORTANT: If you do happen to find yourself opposite a puma DO.
 NOT.
 RUN.
 I know that might be your first instinct, naturally.
 DON’T DO IT.
 If you run, you’re prey and it’s over.
 Instead, raise your arms using any type of clothing and/or bags you have to try to look bigger and more intimidating than the puma.
 Look the puma in the eye.
 Pumas are wary of humans and don’t consider them prey.
 Unless they run.